maciuozz/CI-CD/README.md

 # Practica CI-CD Paolo Scotto Di Mase

 For this project, I utilized a virtual machine running Ubuntu 22.04 as the environment for Jenkins.
 I used 2 docker agents that connect to 2 Jenkins nodes.
-I created the VM using the Vagrant script below:
+I created the VM with the Vagrant script below:

     Vagrant.configure("2") do |config|
         config.vm.define "cicd-vm" do |cicd|